joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 It's rarely a clean climb.
 Most weeks feel like running up a down escalator.
 Get a few steps up, set a direction, then gravity pulls you back: a fire, an unexpected dependency, some invisible bottleneck that only shows when work stops moving.

 This is engineering leadership: knowing when to stay close, when to step back, how to watch the system while the day-to-day pulls you under.
-It's about building habits that resist gravity's pull toward the nearest problem.
+Building habits that resist gravity's pull toward the nearest problem.

 The *Flight Levels* framework helps here.
 Klaus Leopold's [Flight Levels: Leading Organizations with Business Agility](https://www.flightlevels.io/book) describes three organisational altitudes: